Arthur Treadwell Walden

-Arthur Treadwell Walden (May 10, 1871 – March 26, 1947) was a Klondike Gold Rush adventurer, dog driver and participant in the first Byrd Antarctic Expedition.
-He is also known as an author and developer of the Chinook sled dog breed.
+Arthur Treadwell Walden (May 10, 1871 – March 26, 1947) was a Klondike Gold Rush adventurer, author, dog driver and participant in the first Byrd Antarctic Expedition.
+He is also known as the creator of the Chinook dog breed, which would eventually be named as the official state dog of New Hampshire.

 Early life

-Arthur Treadwell Walden was born on May 10, 1871 in Indianapolis, Indiana to an Episcopal clergyman named Rev. Treadwell Walden and his wife, Elizabeth Leighton.
+Arthur Treadwell Walden was born on May 10, 1871, in Indianapolis, Indiana, to an Episcopal clergyman named Rev. Treadwell Walden and his wife, Elizabeth Leighton.
 Walden spent much of his youth in Minnesota and was educated at the Chattuck Military School in Faribault.
 In 1890 his father was appointed minister of St. Paul's Cathedral in Boston.
 Disliking city life in Boston, Arthur went to live at his father's vacation home in Tamworth, New Hampshire.